 New Laws

-Apr 20: In response to rocketing fuel prices related to the Middle East conflict, the federal government temporarily suspend the federal fuel excise tax on gasoline, diesel fuel, and aviation fuels, effective immediately, and running through Labour Day, September 7, 2026.
-Heating oil is exempt from this tax and there’s no federal excise tax on natural gas or propane.
+Apr 20: Ottawa temporarily suspended the federal fuel excise tax on gasoline, diesel fuel, and aviation fuels through Labour Day (September 7, 2026).
+The measure is expected to reduce costs at the gas station by 10 cents per litre on regular gasoline and 4 cents on diesel.
+Heating oil is exempt from the tax and there’s no federal excise tax on natural gas or propane.
 Provincial governments also collect their own gasoline and diesel taxes.

 Discrimination

-Apr 14: The House passed and the Senate is now debating Bill C-9, making it a crime to wilfully promote hatred against any identifiable group by displaying certain symbols in a public place or intentionally obstruct or intimidate a person from attending a mosque or other public place of religious worship and repealing the requirement that the Attorney General consent to the prosecution of hate propaganda offences.
+Apr 30: The House passed Bill C-9 making it a crime to wilfully promote hatred against any identifiable group by displaying certain symbols in a public place or intentionally obstruct or intimidate a person from attending a mosque or other public place of religious worship and repealing the requirement that the Attorney General consent to the prosecution of hate propaganda offences.
+The Bill is through Second Reading in the Senate.

 Privacy

-Apr 2: The government launched public review of the Privacy Act, adopted in 1983 to require federal institutions to safeguard the confidentiality of the personal information entrusted to them.
+May 21: The government is conducting public review of the Privacy Act, adopted in 1983 to require federal institutions to safeguard the confidentiality of the personal information entrusted to them.
 The Treasury Board, which administers the Act, has proposed changes to modernize the law for the digital age.
 Deadline to comment: July 10.

 Workplace Violence

-Apr 13: Parliament is one step away from adopting Bill C-225 amending the Criminal Code to create new offences for engaging in intimate partner violence and ban peace officers from releasing persons arrested for an intimate partner offence if they’ve committed such an offence in the last five years or are at large on a release order for such an offence.
+Apr 28: The Senate passed Bill C-225 amending the Criminal Code to create new offences for engaging in intimate partner violence and ban peace officers from releasing persons arrested for an intimate partner offence if they’ve committed such an offence in the last five years or are at large on a release order for such an offence.
+The Bill is now working its way through the House.

 Action Point: Domestic and intimate partner violence becomes an OHS issue and liability risk for employers when it happens at the victim’s workplace.
 Find out how to protect your employees from the risk of workplace domestic violence.